 Contact your nearest Public Health Unit

-There are 15 local health districts that are responsible for providing health services in a wide range of settings, from primary care posts in the remote outback to metropolitan tertiary health centres.
-Eight local health districts cover the greater Sydney metropolitan regions, and seven cover rural and regional NSW.
+15 local health districts that are responsible for providing health services in a wide range of settings, from primary care posts in the remote outback to metropolitan tertiary health centres.
+Six local health districts cover the greater Sydney metropolitan regions, and nine cover rural and regional NSW.

 The Sydney Children's Hospitals Network incorporates The Children's Hospital at Westmead, Sydney Children's Hospital, Randwick, Bear Cottage, the Newborn and paediatric Emergency Transport Service (NETS), the Pregnancy and newborn Services Network (PSN) and the Children's Court Clinic.
 The Sydney Children’s Hospitals Network is the largest network of hospital and services for children in Australia.
 Each year the network manages 51,000 inpatient admissions, 92,000 Emergency Department presentations and over one million outpatient occasions of service.
 The team of over 4000 talented staff (full time equivalent) across the network is committed to providing world-class paediatric health care in a family-focused, healing environment.

-Established under the Cancer Institute (NSW) Act 2003 to lessen the impact of cancer across the State, the Cancer Institute NSW is Australia’s first statewide government cancer agency.
-Its statutory objectives are to reduce the incidence of cancer in the community, increase survival from cancer, and improve the quality of life for people with cancer and their carers and provide a source of expertise on cancer control for the government, health service providers, medical researchers and the general community.
-The Cancer Institute NSW leads the development and delivery of the state-wide NSW Cancer Plan, which sets out a coordinated and collaborative approach to cancer control, involving people affected by cancer, government and non-government organisations, health professionals and researchers.
-The Cancer Institute drives initiatives to reduce unwarranted variations in outcomes cross diverse cultural and geographic communities, report on the performance of cancer services and enhance cancer research capabilities across NSW.
+Cancer Institute NSW is Australia’s first statewide government cancer agency.
+Established under the Cancer Institute (NSW) Act 2003 to lessen the impact of cancer across the State, its statutory objectives are to reduce the incidence of cancer in the community, increase survival from cancer, and improve the quality of life for people with cancer and their carers and provide a source of expertise on cancer control for the government, health service providers, medical researchers and the general community.

-St Vincent’s Hospital, the Sacred Heart Hospice at Darlinghurst and St Joseph’s Hospital at Auburn have been declared a NSW Health Network
+St Vincent’s Health Network is comprised of St Vincent’s Hospital, the Sacred Heart Hospice at Darlinghurst and St Joseph’s Hospital at Auburn.